scalableinternetservices/ucsb_website/project3.md

 In order to submit the form you will need three additional things:

-* The name of a pushed docker container that when invoked runs your chat server.
+* The name of a pushed docker container that when invoked runs your chat server, e.g., `us.gcr.io/cs291-f19/project3_bboe` (note: you do _not_ need to deploy to Google Cloud Run).

 * A url to your deployed front-end application with minimized javascript (tip: `yarn build`).

-* A url to a repository containing your front-end source code.
+* A url to a repository containing your front-end source code (not the code from `yarn build`).
 Assuming this repository is `private`, please invite me, `bboe` on github so that I can see your code.

 ## HTTP API Specification